Weava/Unit-Testing-Codelab/README.md

 * On the left side of the newly opened dialog box, you will be looking for the option that says test.
 * Choose Unit Test Project and give your test project a name (usually going to be your projectName + Test).

 Visual studio will now generate your unit test project.
+You may have to add your original project as a reference to the Unit Test project.
+To do this, just right click on references inside of the newly generated test project, and click `Add Reference`.
+After doing so, click `Project` in the dialog box that appeared, and select your project as the reference to add.

 By default, A file will be generated that looks similar to this